micahwilli/OpenFarms/README.md

 Please note: THIS TOOL DOES NO FARMLAND VALUATION.
 It simply performs the spatial analysis needed for Farmland assessment, all value calculations are done in your county CAMA system.

-Most Users can simply download the "OpenFarms.esriaddin" and install it.
+Most Users can simply download the "OpenFields.esriaddin" and install it.
 Everything is packaged there.
 Those interested in the source code can see that as well.
 BUT you will have to re-compile your changes in order to make the ArcToolbox an add-on again.